falcosecurity/falco/proposals/20200506-artifacts-scope-part-2.md

 The image usage MUST be documented in the Dockerfile and in the [website](https://falco.org/docs/).
 If an image does not take any action by default, a command usage MUST printed out.
+We reserve the right to add image aliases if it was needed.

 ## Official support